MathieuGenu/precAppGraph/readme.md

 <br>

-This package allows you to easily and quickly make a precautionnary approach graph with a simple dataset.
+This package allows you to easily and quickly make a precautionary approach graph with a simple dataset.

 ## Installation

-The installation require beforehand to install devtools, than you can install and load “precAppGraph”
+The installation requires beforehand to install devtools, than you can install and load “precAppGraph”

 ``` r